Special Programs » Gifted and Talented

 Screening:

 The screening process is used to collect data from a variety of sources.
-The director or a designee will enter this data on a matrix.
-This matrix will be utilized in considering students for final selection and placement in the PEAK Program.
+The campus counselor or a designee will enter this data on a matrix.
+This matrix will be utilized in considering students for final selection and placement in the GT Program.

 The items to be used on the matrix may include, but not limited to: